oliverroer/encryptonize-samples/kotlin/README.md

 # Encryptonize Kotlin Example

-This example Android app uses Google Firebase Firestore to exchange and store data that should be protected, and the encryption API to do so.
+This example Android app uses Google Firebase Firestore to exchange and store messages that are protected and encrypted with the Encryptonize API.

 ## Features